 Meik Schnabel, a graduate sociologist, is a research officer in the asset department at Deutsche Rentenversicherung Westfalen.
 There, Mr. Schnabel oversees the institution’s activities in the field of rehabilitation research with the aim of broadening the scientific basis of rehabilitation services and continuously improving the services offered to insured persons.

 Prof. Dr. med.
 Petra Thürmann is a specialist in clinical pharmacology.
 She is deputy medical director of the Helios University Hospital in Wuppertal, where she heads the Philipp Klee Institute for Clinical Pharmacology.
 At the University of Witten/Herdecke she is Vice President for Research and accompanies the Chair for the subject.
 Her research interests include clinical trials, drug therapy safety and geriatric pharmacology, and gender differences in pharmacology.
-Prof. Thürmann is a full member of the Drug Commission of the German Medical Association and has been a member of the German Council of Experts for the Assessment of Developments in the Healthcare System from 2011 to January 2023.
+Prof. Thürmann is a full member of the Drug Commission of the German Medical Profession and was a member of the German Council of Experts for the Assessment of Developments in the Healthcare System from 2011 to January 2023.